-The primers have very high homology with all reference sequences submitted since 2000 and therefore have the broadest detection profile.
-These primers will also detect most historical sequences for this subtype including H5N8, H5N2 and H5N9.
-However, due to the inherent instability of RNA viral genomes, novel emerging sequences may not be detected.
-Please contact us if you would like us to check the homology of our primers to specific strains you are working with.
+The primers have very high homology with all reference sequences submitted since 2000 and therefore have the very broadest detection profile.
+These primers will also detect most historical sequences for this subtype.
+However, due to the inherent instability of RNA viral genomes, it is not possible guarantee quantification of all clinical isolates.